ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Introduction

 \section{Introduction}

-Sleep stage classification is crucial to identify sleep problems and disorders of humans.
-This task refers to the classification of one or many different signals including electroencephalography (EEG), electrocardiogram (ECG), electrooculogram (EOG) and electromyogram (EMG) into one of five sleep stages, namely, wake (W), rapid eye movement (REM), non-REM stage 1 (N1), non-REM stage 2 (N2), and non-REM stage 3 (N3).
+Sleep stage classification is crucial to identifying sleep problems and disorders in humans.
+This task refers to the classification of one or many different signals including electroencephalography (EEG), electrocardiogram (ECG), electrooculogram (EOG), and electromyogram (EMG) into one of five sleep stages, namely, wake (W), rapid eye movement (REM), non-REM stage 1 (N1), non-REM stage 2 (N2), and non-REM stage 3 (N3).
 For EEG recordings, they are usually split into 30-second segments, where each segment is classified manually into one of the above stages by specialists \cite{bands}.
-Despite being mastered by many specialists, the manual annotation process is tedious and time-consuming especially with the large amount of collected EEG data.
+Despite being mastered by many specialists, the manual annotation process is tedious and time-consuming, especially with the large amount of collected EEG data.

-In recent years, data-driven deep learning approaches have been developed, relying on the availability of massive amount of labeled data for training.
-Therefore, many deep learning methods have been proposed recently to perform sleep staging automatically \cite{deepsleepnet,tnnls_cnn_paper,seqsleepnet,attnSleep_paper}.
-These methods implemented different network structures to process EEG data and trained proper classification models relying on the availability of large datasets.
-Since these methods were able to achieve decent performance, it was expected to be a step-forward to reduce the reliance on the manual scoring process.
+In recent years, numerous data-driven deep learning approaches have been developed, relying on the availability of a massive amount of labeled data for training.
+Therefore, many deep learning methods have been proposed to perform sleep staging automatically \cite{deepsleepnet,tnnls_cnn_paper,seqsleepnet,attnSleep_paper}.
+These methods implemented different network structures to process EEG data and trained proper classification models to achieve good performance while testing.
+Since these methods were able to achieve decent performance, it was expected to be a step forward to reduce the reliance on the manual scoring process.
 However, many sleep labs were found to keep relying on manually scoring EEG data \cite{attentive_sleep_Staging,phan2020towards}.
-The main reason is the high variation between the public training data and the data generated in the sleep labs due to several factors, \textit{e.g.}, different measuring locations on the skull and different sampling rates for measuring devices.
+The main reason is the high variation between the public training data and the data generated in the sleep labs.
+These variations can occur due to several factors, \textit{e.g.}, different measuring locations on the skull and different sampling rates of measuring devices.
 This is well-known as the \textit{domain shift} problem, i.e., the training (\emph{source}) and testing (\emph{target}) data have different distributions.
-Consequently, these models suffer a significant performance degradation when training on public datasets and testing on the sleep labs data.
+As shown in Fig.~\ref{fig:dt_da_comparison}(a), directly applying the source-pretrained model (i.e., Direct Transfer) on the target data may not well-classify the target domain data due to the domain shift.
+Consequently, these models suffer significant performance degradation when trained on public datasets and tested on the sleep labs data.
 In addition, it is difficult for these labs to annotate large enough EEG datasets to re-train the models.